Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Restore-AzSqlDatabase.md

 ### FromLongTermRetentionBackupWithVcore
 ```
-Restore-AzureRmSqlDatabase [-FromLongTermRetentionBackup] -ResourceId <String> -ServerName <String>
+Restore-AzSqlDatabase [-FromLongTermRetentionBackup] -ResourceId <String> -ServerName <String>
  -TargetDatabaseName <String> -Edition <String> [-AsJob] -ComputeGeneration <String> -VCore <Int32>
  [-LicenseType <String>] [-ResourceGroupName] <String> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Restore-AzureRmSqlDatabase** cmdlet restores a SQL database from a geo-redundant backup, a backup of a deleted database, a long term retention backup, or a point in time in a live database.
+The **Restore-AzSqlDatabase** cmdlet restores a SQL database from a geo-redundant backup, a backup of a deleted database, a long term retention backup, or a point in time in a live database.
 The restored database is created as a new database.
 You can create an elastic SQL database by setting the *ElasticPoolName* parameter to an existing elastic pool.